 So why does all this matter?
 From a practical standpoint those who self-identify as believing something do better in treatment than those who have no faith.
 This benefit includes those who self-identify as Atheists if they also report some particular higher law or principle, say right and wrong, that helps them guide their life and is reassuring in times of stress.

-Rituals give meaning to things which would otherwise be everyday actions.
+Rituals give meaning to things that would otherwise be everyday actions.

 Rituals are not solely the providence of the religious world.
-Court proceeding, with that robe, the bailiff and the ritualized language make the whole process seem more meaningful and as a result are intended to increase respect for the law and the workings of the court.
+Court proceedings, with that robe, the bailiff, and the ritualized language, make the whole process seem more meaningful and as a result, are intended to increase respect for the law and the workings of the court.
 The ritual gives the process meaning.
 Occasionally the system debases the meaning when they do not follow the principles of justice these rituals imply.

 Graduation ceremonies are a ritual we can all share to make the transition to another life stage.
 Marriages used to be a way to make the transition from being two separate dating people; to one committed couple.
 We still have the ritual despite the loss of meaning that a wedding has after having the parties have several children.